-Seniors, second and third terms, three times a week.
+Seniors, half-year, twice a week.

 Lectures on special appropriate topics and the history and development of Mathematics and Astronomy are given at proper times.

 DEPARTMENT OF CHEMISTRY AND BIOLOGY

 CHEMISTRY, A. General Inorganic Chemistry.
 Besides the usual text-book work, the subject is gone over by lectures fully illustrated by experiments.
 Two hours a week are spent in the Laboratory, where each student performs about 150 experiments carefully selected by the instructor to illustrate the fundamental principles of the science.